mnvvin/Wifi-Password-Ejector/README.md

+## WIFI PASSWORD EJECTOR
-# Wifi-Password-Ejector
+# Description
-a simple python script that tells you the password of the wifi you're connected with.
+a simple python script that tells you the password of the wifi you're connected with

-#Requirements
+# Requirements
 just need to install python in your system.

-How to run
+# How to run
-run the file from your code editor or Ide or u can also run it from the command line.
+run the file from your code editor or Ide or u can also run it from the command line